Skip to main content

 • The Department cannot guarantee length of review period.

-• You are encouraged to establish a payment agreement while your account is under review.
+• You are encouraged to establish an Installment Payment Agreement while your account is under review.

-• If your exception request is approved, your payment agreement will be modified at that time.
+• If your exception request is approved, your payment plan will be modified at that time.

 As part of the agreement, the you must: